 Sarah started working for the Parish Council in 2018 and has enjoyed every day working with the young people to make the youth club a fun and safe place for our young people.

 Sarah earned her Social work degree in 2011 and after 9 years of working within various positions in children’s social care, from Family intervention to secure residential worker, she believes youth work is the first step into making sure people reach their full potential and are integrated into communities.

-Jasmine currently works as a Football Development Officer providing football opportunities for young people aged 5 up to 70 years old.
+Jasmine currently works as a Football Development Officer for a County Football Association providing football opportunities for all, she leads on the Women and Girls Pathway, Disability, Youth Leadership and Equality and Diversity.
 She previously worked within schools to re-engage them in education using the power of sport.
 In addition to this Jasmine also has numerous years of experience working in schools which cater for children with mental health difficulties and special educational needs.

 Jasmine has a degree in Sport Development with Coaching.
 She also has as a range of sporting qualifications.
-These are in addition to 10 years experience in coaching sport to mainstream children as well as special educational needs.
+These are in addition to over 12 years experience in coaching sport to mainstream children as well as special educational needs.
 Jasmine is passionate about providing sporting opportunities for all, which is why she became a youth worker.

 Auxiliary Youth Worker